bioinfo-ucsd/.github/profile/README.md

 1. program resources to support students' advancement towards their degrees
 2. materials for events, teaching, and outreach initiatives
-3. guidelines and tutorials for comptutional biology and bioinformatics workflows (we welcome contributions from *anybody* via pull request!)
+3. guidelines and tutorials for bioinformatics and computational biology workflows (we welcome contributions from *anybody* via pull request!)

 With these materials, we hope the organization will support bioinformatics and computational biology at UC San Diego and the wider community.